jonny1102/nmap-parse/README.md

 # nmap-parse
-nmap-parse is  a python command line nmap XML parser.
+nmap-parse is  a python3 command line nmap XML parser.
 The default use of the tool accepts a list of nmap XML files and/or directories (containing nmap XML files).
 The '-r' flag can be used to recurse all sub-directories in search of additional nmap files.

 ## Help Output
 Help output for nmap-parse: